SAMMISolutions/SAMMISolutions.github.io/collections/_extensions/discord-triggers.md

     - **Text Size**: Set the font size in EM units.
     - **BG Color**: Choose the background color.
     - **Opacity**: Set the opacity for the background color.

+    <a name="get-info-by-id"></a>
+    #### Get information about a user, channel, or server by ID.
+    Sometimes Discord events only return an ID for entities, such as users, channels, roles, or scheduled events.

+    The "Get Info by ID" command accepts the ID and return the whole entity.
+Please review the examples of returned data inside the button in your premade deck.

 privacy_collect: false
 ---